github/opensource.guide/_articles/de/leadership-and-governance.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/mikeal?s=180" class="pquote-avatar" alt="avatar">
-  \[For Node.js,\] every person who shows up to comment on an issue or submit code is a member of a project’s community.
+  \[For Node.js,\] every person who shows up to comment on an issue or submit code is a member of a project's community.
 Just being able to see them means that they have crossed the line from being a user to being a contributor.
   <p markdown="1" class="pquote-credit">
 — @mikeal, ["Healthy Open Source"](https://medium.com/the-javascript-collection/healthy-open-source-967fa8be7951)
   </p>